 Identifying the reasons for these costs

 Occupational injuries, diseases and deaths has several high economic costs to employers, whereas the senior management has the final responsibility.
-As some costs, like the loss of skilled staff and absenteeism are obvious, there are various other negative effects that might not be so easy to estimate.
+Some costs, like the loss of skilled staff and absenteeism are obvious, there are various other negative effects that might not be so easy to estimate.
 One example of this is presenteeism, where employees go to work despite illness, increasing the likelihood of mistakes.

 More examples of direct, indirect and intangible costs dealing with occupational injuries, diseases and deaths include: